segmentio/segment-docs/src/connections/destinations/catalog/pendo/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "Pendo" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Pendo" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in your Pendo API Key which you can find in the Pendo UI under [Site Settings](https://app.pendo.io/admin) > Basic Information > API Key.
+3. In the destination settings, enter your Pendo API Key which you can find in the Pendo UI under [Site Settings](https://app.pendo.io/admin) > Basic Information > API Key.

-4. In about 45 minutes the CDN will be updated and Pendo's snippet will be initialized onto your page.
+Your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading Pendo's snippet on your page and sending data.

  This pulls in all page and click events without needing to make additional method calls.

 ### Server

 If you are implementing server-side, follow the steps above to add Pendo continue with steps below to add a Webhook destination:

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "Webhooks" within the Destinations Catalog and confirm the Javascript Source you'd like to connect to.
+2. Search for "Webhooks" in the Catalog, select it, and choose which of your Javascript sources to connect the destination to.
 3. Add the following as your Webhook URL: `https://pendo-io.appspot.com/data/segmentio/YOUR_PENDO_API_KEY` and replace `YOUR_PENDO_API_KEY` with your actual Pendo API Key which you can find in the Pendo UI under [Site Settings](https://app.pendo.io/admin) > Basic Information > API Key.
 4. Headers are not required in Webhook configuration.
 Once you're done adding in your URL, save changes.
 5. Using Track method also requires a setting enabled on your Pendo subscription. contact Pendo to enable this feature flag for your account.